It’s the end of the semester. Let’s play a game.

 Picture your stress.
 Make it a ship.
 Realize your mind is an open ocean.
 Your mind is also the air above the ocean.
 Gently fill the sails of the ship, watch as it disappears into the horizon.
 It will probably return eventually, but for now let’s listen to some music.

 I made a playlist for you (and for me) to help de-stress in stressful times.
 It’s okay if you don’t like the songs on it.
-You’re welcome to make your own playlist (I highly encourage you to do so).
+You’re welcome to make your own playlist (in fact, I highly encourage you to do so).
 I hope you do like it though.

 Now if it’s alright with you, I’d like to talk about a few songs from the playlist, plus a few I couldn’t find on Spotify.